 Through this service, you'll be able to search for suitable properties and let others view your home.

-Another free online mutal exchange service is ELLC Choice Homes.
-To sign up with this service, please visit the ELLC Choice Homes website.
+Another free online mutual exchange service is ELLC Choice Homes.
+To sign up with this service, please visit the ELLC Choice Homes website (currently suspended).

 You may also be able to find an exchange by advertising in local shops and papers or speaking to family and friends.